jdifeder/exabeam-enhancement-suite/README.md

 	- Determine which event field values are causing the highest risk scores
 	- Simulate rule tuning by filtering field values from rules.

-- **Data Validation (BETA):**

-**NOTE**: Work in progress.
-Any outputs by this feature should be manually verified.

-	- Get sample of up to 10 events of each Event Type to determine Sources and Event Types in timelines
-	- See which Sources and Event Types are present in User Sessions, but not Asset Sequences
-	- If DL is present, attempt to determine parsing differences between DL and AA
-	- Attempt to determine AA configuration errors

 ## How to use